What Are The Product Labeling Requirements For Imports Into The United States?

 Manufacturer Identification

-• Traceability: This helps trace the product back to its source for quality control and accountability.
+Traceability: This enables the tracing of products back to their source for quality control and accountability.

 Country of Origin